clarus/coq-blog/posts/2020-10-20 Improvements of coq-of-ocaml for functors and signatures.md

 * we can directly talk about individual items without referencing the whole resulting record;
 * we can talk about intermediate items which may not be exported at the end;
 * we can have plain sub-modules for large functors (which cannot be represented as records with the current system when there are no named signatures);
-* we can define new types as we are at top-level.
+* we can define new types as we would at top-level.

 ## Anonymous sub-signatures
 For large signatures, we tend to use sub-signatures in order to group items going together.
 For example, we can define in OCaml: